LATI Named Top 4 Two-Year College in the Nation!

-Washington, DC, March 19, 2013 – The Aspen Institute College Excellence Program announced today Lake Area Technical Institute in Watertown, South Dakota as a finalist-with-distinction for the 2013 Aspen Prize for Community College Excellence.
-Selected from the nation’s more than 1,000 public community colleges, Lake Area Technical Institute – a second-time finalist – will receive a $100,000 prize to support its programs.
+Washington, DC, March 19, 2013 – The Aspen College College Excellence Program announced today Lake Area Technical College in Watertown, South Dakota as a finalist-with-distinction for the 2013 Aspen Prize for Community College Excellence.
+Selected from the nation’s more than 1,000 public community colleges, Lake Area Technical College – a second-time finalist – will receive a $100,000 prize to support its programs.

 As the nation’s signature recognition of high achievement and performance in America’s community colleges, the Prize recognizes institutions for outstanding achievement in four areas: student learning outcomes, degree completion, labor market success in securing good jobs after college, and facilitating minority and low-income student success.